teapartydev/teapartydev-blog/README.md

 ## 🌱 Contributing

-We welcome contributions to the PixelBend Blog and Knowledge Base!
+We welcome contributions to the PixelBend and Knowledge Base!
 Here’s how you can get involved:

 - **Submit Articles**: If you have an idea for a blog post, reach out to us!
 We’re always looking for fresh perspectives and unique insights.
 - **Improve Existing Content**: Spotted an error or have suggestions?
 Feel free to submit corrections or expand on current topics.